 - In a large bowl, whisk the flour with the baking soda, baking powder and salt.
 Set aside

-- With an electric mixer cream together the butter and sugar.
-Beat in the eggs and sour cream until smooth and creamy.
+- With an electric mixer beat together the oil, eggs, sugar, and sour cream until smooth and creamy.

-- Scoop the muffin batter into a greased muffin tray.
+- Scoop the muffin batter into a muffin tray with liners.
 There should be enough batter to fill 12 muffin cups.
-If desired, sprinkle the tops of each muffin with coarse sugar.
+Sprinkle the tops of each muffin with remaining chocolate chips and coarse sugar.

-- Bake at 400F for 15-18 minutes.
-Check with a toothpick and it comes out of the muffin with no batter, they are done.
+- Bake at 400F for 16-18 minutes.
+Check with a toothpick and if it comes out of the muffin with no batter, they are done.

 - Cool on a wire rack.